-A registered dietitian is a food and nutrition expert who has met the minimum academic and professional requirements to qualify for the credential "RD."
-In addition to RD credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
-State requirements frequently are met through the same education and training required to become an RD.
+A registered dietitian nutritionist/registered dietitian is a food and nutrition expert who has met the academic and professional requirements to use the credential RDN/RD.
+The RDN credential is offered as an option for professionals who want to emphasize the nutrition aspect to the public and to other health practitioners.
+In addition to credentialing, many states have regulatory laws for practitioners.
+State requirements frequently are met through the same education and training required to become an RDN/RD.

 Source: MedlinePlus and Academy of Nutrition and Dietetics

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.